LauraGomezjurado/parameter-golf/records/track_non_record_16mb/2026-04-06_Muon_Krylov_SentencePiece_A100/README.md

 - selective `±1` pruning to fit the official byte cap

 The exact script snapshot used for the run is [train_gpt.py].
 It is the historical single-file training script copied from the A100 box, not the current evolving repo root script.

-## Why SentencePiece Beat HNet Here

-An HNet branch was tested later and performed much worse on this setup.
-The main issue was throughput and representation mismatch:

-- the HNet path decoded SentencePiece shards back into bytes
-- that changed the effective batch and context semantics
-- HNet saw less text per optimizer step while paying for extra encoder/chunker/decoder machinery

-For this English FineWeb regime and this budget, fixed SentencePiece was the better trade.

 ### Brief HNet Result